johnwarden/deliberati/content/post/2021-10-04-argument-model.md

 ### Argument Threads are Dialogs

 Argument threads proceed along the lines of "𝐴 because 𝐵, yes but not 𝐶, okay but 𝐷," and so on.
 Each argument in the thread is made in the context of all the previous arguments in the thread.
-The thread may be long, but jurors that are adding to the thread can be assumed to have have followed the whole thread of the argument -- even if they have not participated in the sub-jury about each premise.
+The thread may be long, but arguers that are adding to the thread can be assumed to have have followed the whole thread of the argument -- even if they have not participated in the sub-jury about each premise.

 The claims in the thread thus represents a **shared context**.
-Each argument in the thread is made in the context of all the previous claims in the thread, and **presumes acceptance of all of them**.
+Each argument in the thread is made in the context of all the previous claims in the thread, and **presumes acceptance of all claims but the root claim**.
 For example, when someone argues that ($\text{𝐴◂𝐵◃-𝐶}$) *the defendant retracted her confession* it is clear from context that they accept (concede) that (𝐵) *the defendant signed a confession* but still don't accept that (𝐴) *the defendant is guilty*.

 Now, the arguer may not actually accept 𝐵 to be true, but by responding with a warrant argument instead of a premise argument (e.g. (𝐵◃-𝐺) *the signature was forged*), they are *conceding* 𝐵 for the sake of argument, providing a reason to reject 𝐴 even if 𝐵 is accepted.